|

 for a 1950's or 1960's layout and is not

 restricted to any geographical area at all.
-The new goods shed in
+The new goods shed in Peterborough

-Peterborough embodied British Railway's
+embodied British Railway's perception of

-perception of modernised freight working by rail;
+modernised freight working by rail; goods vans

-or outwards onto road vehicules which distributed
+road vehicules which distributed the goods

-the goods elsewhere.
+elsewhere.

 |